bblanchon/ArduinoJsonTroubleshooter/src/pages/serialization-garbage-document-dynamic.md

     next: deadend
 ---

-Do you use {% include links/arduino/string/class %} in your program?
+Do you use [`String`](https://www.arduino.cc/reference/en/language/variables/data-types/stringobject/) in your program?